Said The Buddha: Don't Judge Others, Because You Are Not Perfect

 And me.
 And also, duh…

 Among my faults (and there are many) is not lack of judgment.
 Wait.
 Let me rephrase.
 What I am NOT is judgmental.
 Whether I lack judgment generally is open for debate, I suppose.
 And, I’ll admit, I may possess over the allotted amount of chutzpah — I did, after all, follow a quote of the Buddha with a big side of sass.
 But being judgmental?
-No. Not one of my weakness.
+No. Not one of my weaknesses.
 I have my mother to thank for that one.

 Every single one of us is born without a judgmental bone in our bodies.
 Ever seen a 2-year old refuse to play with another 2-year old because of that child’s skin color?
 Nope.
 You haven’t.
 Ever seen a 3-year old girl get disgusted by a 3-year old boy playing with a Barbie doll?
 Nope.
 Ever seen 4-year old refuse to share a toy with another because he deems it a socialist grab?
 Nope.
 Children aren’t inherently judgmental.
 Yet we teach them to judge — intentionally or not.